 Original review posted by user Mar 03, 2017

 I sent my grandson $400 via Western Union, and when he tried to get the money at a Walgreen's located in Mesa, AZ, the maximum he could get is $300.
 There was absolutely nothing stated about limitations when I made the transaction.

 In my way of thinking, this is called FRAUD when a business takes your money, and then won't give it to you.
 Their Customer Service is next to impossible to reach.

 After you finally manage to reach someone, there's a communication issue due to their lack of fluent English.
 Between me and my husband, we have wasted over an hour and a half, trying to resolve the situation.

-Review about: Western Union Domestic Money Transfer.
+Product or Service Mentioned: Western Union Domestic Money Transfer.

 Reason of review: Deceptive business practices.